 What is Non-ECR or ECNR in Indian Passport ?

-Non-ECR, formerly known as ECNR, means Emigration Check Not Required.
+Non-ECR, formerly known as ECNR, means Emigration Check Not Required(ECNR).
 In general, if you have passed 10th class/grade (Matriculation or Higher Educational Pass Certificate) or have higher degree then your passport falls under Non-ECR Category.
-But, there are other exceptions as well, when you fall under Non-ECR category as listed below.
+Also, if you satisfy any of the below criteria you qualify for Non-ECR category.

 - Official and Diplomatic passport holders